hidden

 Credit Count

-For most credit types, one (1) credit hour usually equals one (1) hour of educational time.
-The number credits attached to a program are counted as the maximum that a single learner would be able to attend/complete without repeats.
-For example:
+For most credit types, one (1) credit equals one (1) hour of educational time.

-Credits count excludes the following: lunch, breaks, traditional welcome, planning meetings, AGMs, networking, exhibits, acknowledgment of sponsors, social time, etc.
+Exclude from credit count: lunch, breaks, traditional welcomes, planning meetings, program development, unfacilitated poster viewing unfacilitated discussions, AGMs, networking, exhibits, acknowledgment of sponsors, social time, etc., when calculating credit hours.

 Delivery Frequency